Premise - effective parents learn...

 Pause and reflect: are you willing to prepare like this?
 Are your

 other family adults and supporters?
-If not, lower your short and
+If not, some of you risk passing

 What Are We